Emily Hingle

 1. Café 615 (Home of Da Wabbit)

-615 Kepler St. (504) 365-1225, cafe615.com
+615 Kepler St., (504) 365-1225, cafe615.com

-Cafe 615 (Courtesy of cafe615.com)
+Cafe 615 [Courtesy of cafe615.com]

 If you don't already know the story behind the name of this very old restaurant in Gretna, you're about to.
-Da Wabbit Restaurant opened in 1948, and it was loved by people who came for the Creole food and camaraderie.
-Da Wabbit was sold to new owners in 2004 who renamed it Café 615, but they kept the old name, too, in honor of the restaurant's storied past.
+Da Wabbit Restaurant opened in 1948 and it was loved by people who came for the Creole food and camaraderie.
+Da Wabbit was sold to new owners in 2004 who renamed it Café 615, but they kept the old name too in honor of the restaurant's storied past.

 2. Mosca's

-4137 US-90 West (504) 436-8950, moscasrestaurant.com
+4137 US-90 West, (504) 436-8950, moscasrestaurant.com

 The secret to Mosca's longevity is definitely the food.
-The small menu consists of Spaghetti and Meatballs, Shrimp Bordelaise, Oysters Mosca, and Chicken Cacciatore among other delicacies that have created a solid following.
+The small menu consists of Spaghetti and Meatballs, Shrimp Bordelaise, Oysters Mosca, and Chicken Cacciatore, among other delicacies that have created a solid following.

 3. Banana Blossom

-500 9th St. (504) 500-0997, 504bananablossom.com
+500 9th St., (504) 500-0997, 504bananablossom.com

 Even the most stubborn Eastbankers who hate driving over the river will make the trek to Banana Blossom.
-This Thai restaurant is a feast for the eyes with decadent décor, and the food and drinks are stimulating as well.
+This Thai restaurant is a feast for the eyes with its decadent décor, and the food and drinks are stimulating as well.
 Some of the dishes are served in little cast-iron pans; the BBQ Shrimp and Smoked Pork Belly Ramen come out sizzling hot and popping with flavor.

 The Thai Tacos section of the menu was made via a collaboration with Central City BBQ.
-You may be enticed to try the BBQ Tacos with BBQ Pulled Pork, an egg, Japanese mayo, barbecue sauce, onion, cilantro, and siracha sauce in roti bread.
+You may be enticed to try the BBQ Tacos with BBQ Pulled Pork, an egg, Japanese mayo, barbecue sauce, onion, cilantro, and sriracha sauce in roti bread.
 There's also a skinny version of this taco which comes wrapped in romaine lettuce instead of roti.

 4. Legacy Kitchen's Steak and Chop

-91 Westbank Expy.
-(504) 513-2606, legacykitchen.com
+91 Westbank Expy., (504) 513-2606, legacykitchen.com

 Legacy Kitchen has been taking over the New Orleans area in recent years.
 Each of their three locations offers something a little bit different, but they all serve elevated American fare that hits the right note with everyone.
 This Legacy Kitchen in Gretna specializes in steaks that you are going to love.
 Each steak is brushed in sizzling butter and dusted with a little parsley.

-The Tomahawk serves two people (or one if you want to take half home for tomorrow).
-And the Cowboy Bone-In Ribeye is a crowd favorite.
-You can also order items like Chicken & Waffles, Trout Almondine, or build your own burger.
+The Tomahawk serves two people (or one if you want to take half home for tomorrow), and the Cowboy Bone-In Ribeye is a crowd favorite.
+You can also order items like Chicken & Waffles, Trout Almondine, or Build Your Own Burger.

 6. Tony Mandina's

-1915 Pratt St. (504) 362-2010, tonymandinas.com
+1915 Pratt St., (504) 362-2010, tonymandinas.com

-Tony Mandina's (Courtesy of Tony Mandina's Facebook)
+[Courtesy of Tony Mandina's Facebook]

 Tony Mandina's isn't as old as some other local Italian restaurants, but it's story is just as interesting.
 Tony Mandina was in the furniture business and he renovated buildings.
 He was renovating a house that had a small restaurant in it called the BBQ Shack, and he decided that he would use the building to make a restaurant of his own.
 Tony Mandina's Restaurant opened in 1982, and the rest is history.

 If you love the fare at Tony Mandina's, you can cook it for yourself when you follow the recipes in the Tony Mandina's Kitchen cookbook written by Kolette Mandina Ditta and radio host Poppy Tooker.
-The cookbook explores the Mandina family's journey into turning their Sicilian homecooked meals into a famous brand.
+The cookbook explores the Mandina family's journey into turning their Sicilian home-cooked meals into a famous brand.

 7. August Moon

-875 Manhattan Blvd.
-(504) 302-7977, augustmoonharvey.com
+875 Manhattan Blvd., (504) 302-7977, augustmoonharvey.com

 Those who don't prefer to partake in the meat-centric dishes will love the vegetarian section of the menu.
 General Tso's Tofu, Spicy Kung Pao Tofu, and Szechuan Eggplant are all big hits.
 Just remember to heed the chili pepper warnings.
 These meals can be very hot and spicy.